donejs/donejs/docs/guide.md

 - `idProp` - The property name of the data unique identifier
 - `name` - A short name used as an identifier when caching data

+And then export `connection.Map` as the default which returns a model that we can use to retrieve data.

 ### Test the connection

 To test the connection you can temporarily add the following to `pmo/app.js`: